-- Did the performer convey that they felt and believed their story? - Was the performer committed to every movement and gesture? - Did the performer make you believe their story?
+- Did the performer convey that they felt and believed their story? - Was the performer committed to every movement and gesture and facial expressions?
+Were they consistent during the entire performance? - Did the performer make you believe their story?

 ENERGY: PERFORMANCE LEVEL